HOME / HISTORY

 The charter of the Ladies Auxiliary is to support the Princeton First Aid & Rescue Squad in its mission.
 Today, much of that support is through fund raising.

-The Auxiliary started in simpler times when fire and rescue services were provided by a volunteer fire department (Engine Company No. 1), all of whom were male.
+The Auxiliary started in simpler times when fire and rescue services were provided by Princeton Fire Department.
+In 1939 one of the three fire companies within the Princeton Fire Department, Princeton Engine Company #1, started within their Company the "Princeton Engine Company #1 First Aid Unit".
 Some calls, like fires, rescues and search operations, were longer and more difficult than others, and so the wives of the volunteers began to accompany their husbands on “long calls” to provide liquids and food.
 They also made cravats (triangular bandages used temporarily for a fracture or wound) for the responders.

-Engine Company No. 1’s Rescue Unit was formally incorporated as a separate entity (and renamed Princeton First Aid & Rescue Squad) in 1957.
+Princeton Engine Company #1 First Aid Unit was formally incorporated as a separate entity (and renamed Princeton First Aid & Rescue Squad) in 1957.
 Three years later in 1960, the Ladies Auxiliary also became a formally incorporated organization and continued to provide on-call support.

 As the state’s educational and training standards became more rigorous and the population growth demanded round-the-clock response, the Squad came to rely on highly-trained volunteers and career staff members to meet service demands.
 In line with these changes, the Auxiliary altered its focus from support on “long calls” and bandage-making to fund raising, allowing the first aid squad to purchase medical equipment (such as defibrillators), uniforms, and amenities for the Squad building.